Crypto Tax Return Guide | SARS Deadlines & Compliance 2025

 NORMAL TAXPAYER – SOUTH AFRICANS WORKING LOCALLY

-To ensure full compliance, such taxpayers will also need to register for income tax, and timeously submit income tax returns to avoid penalties and interest.
+To remain fully SARS-compliant, these taxpayers must register for income tax and submit income tax returns on time to avoid penalties and interest.

 PROVISIONAL TAXPAYER

-Provisional tax is a preliminary bi-annual tax submission, which seeks to relieve the cash flow burden of an annual tax debt.
+Provisional tax is a preliminary bi-annual tax submission designed to reduce the cash flow burden of an annual South African income tax liability.

-Any person who conducts a trade or earns additional income, who is not subject to any withholding tax, must register as a provisional taxpayer.
+Anyone who conducts a trade or earns additional income and is not subject to withholding tax must register as a provisional taxpayer with SARS.

 SOUTH AFRICAN WORKING ABROAD